Jayesk/ETS2DC/README.md

-# AP4ETS2
-Real time adapting auto pilot for Euro Truck Simulator 2.

-# Jayesk's Screenshotter
+# ETS2 Data Collection // Jayesk's Screenshotter
-Jayesk's Screenshotter is my publicly avaliable software for collecting data to train my AI models on.
-It has various options, most of which do not function at the moment.
+ETS2 Data Collection (sometimes refered to as Jayesk's Screenshotter) is my publicly avaliable software for collecting data to train AI on, its intended for use with Euro Truck Simulator 2 but can be easily repurposed by changing the area you want it to screenshot to be able to train all sorts of different AI.
+Currently, it is being used by myself to capture images of driving on ETS2 and then feeding this data to the training model to analyse and become more powerful with.

+This program is licensed under the GPL-3.0 license which means all changes of the program must be publicly avaliable.
+If you want to share your changes on the 'Issues' page, I would be grateful as it helps me improve the program for many others to use.

 # Setup Instructions
 1. Download the Screenshotter from [here.](https://github.com/Jayesk/AP4ETS2/releases/download/v0.1/Jayesk.s.Screenshotter.-.ETS2.Data.Collection.zip)